Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Acknowledgements

 \section{Acknowledgements}

 We are grateful for the help and insights provided by Alec Stein regarding the statistical analyses of our data.
+We thank Bill Bottke for insights regarding NEA population models and for suggesting a possible size dependence to the ratio of retrograde to prograde rotators.

 AHG and JLM were funded in part by NASA grant NNX14AM95G and NSF grant AST-1109772.
-Part of the work done here was conducted at Arecibo Observatory, which is operated by SRI International under a cooperative agreement with the National Science Foundation (AST-1100968) and in alliance with Ana G. Méndez-Universidad Metropolitana (UMET), and the Universities Space Research Association (USRA).
-The Arecibo Planetary Radar Program is supported by the National Aeronautics and Space Administration under Grant Nos.\ NNX12AF24G and NNX13AQ46G issued through the Near-Earth Object Observations program.
+The Arecibo Planetary Radar Program is supported by the National Aeronautics and Space Administration under grant Nos.\ NNX12AF24G and NNX13AQ46G issued through the Near-Earth Object Observations program.
 This work was enabled in part by the Mission Operations and Navigation Toolkit Environment (MONTE).
 MONTE is developed at the Jet Propulsion Laboratory, which is operated by Caltech under contract with NASA.
 The material presented in this article represents work supported in part by NASA under the Science Mission Directorate Research and Analysis Programs.